dreamflyforever/berxel/README.md

 v2.0.88 library

 ## compile
-'g++ main.cpp -I Include/ -I Common/ -L libs -lberxel -o color_depth' or 'make'
+'g++ main.cpp -I Include -L libs -lberxel -o color_depth' or 'make'

 ## how to use
 check main.cpp for example